eanplatter/parseQueue/README.md

 	<li>Make sure that now when you add a new question it shows up instantly in the list of questions.</li>
 </ul>

+If everything is working it's time to move into editing our questions!

+#Step 4 - Editing Questions

+Once we have a list of students asking questions in the queue, we need to be able to escalate those questions to show which ones are being handled.

+We should have created our postData function in our service that takes in a question.
+In the data section of that $http request, we said: data: {text: question}.
+Now we want to add another key-value pair to the questions so that they have not only a text attribute, but also a status attribute.